kang-chen/kang-chen.github.io/_drafts/2015-07-30-communicating-between-components-pt3.md

 This method works ok in situations when your child component is a direct descendant of your parent component.
 It kind of breaks down when you're child components are nested a few levels deep within the parent component and you need to communicate changes up the chain.

 In this situation we need a trigger for this.

+Assuming you are using some form of MVC